Beyond the Gates (music festival)

 Beyond the Gates is an annual extreme metal festival that takes place every year in August in Bergen, Norway.
 The main stage is at USF Verftet, a refurbished sardine factory transformed into a venue.
+Additional venues include Grieghallen, Kulturhuset (the House of Culture) in Bergen, and the nightclub Stereo.
+In 2025, the festival lasted four days.

-The festival took place after Hole in the Sky, a predecessor extreme metal festival which took place also in Bergen in August, ended.
-The first edition of the festival took place in 2013.
+The festival emerged after Hole in the Sky, a predecessor extreme metal festival which took place also in Bergen in August, was discontinued.
+The first edition of Beyond the Gates took place in 2013.